paolij/GSEMOR-Metagenomics-Tutorial/README.md

    Let's write a script!

    ⚠️ Please remember to update the account, QoS, and email parameters in the script to reflect your own information, I've put in place holders for now.
+   ⚠️ When running paired reads with Kraken2, make sure to keep the # symbol in the classified-out, output, and report options for proper handling of paired data

     ```bash
     nano kraken2.sh
     ```